KiranSarella/notes-365-new/Notes 365/Features.md

-# Todo

-## Timeline pending tasks
-[-] discard option in timeline

 ## Notebooks pending tasks
-[ ] show loader till notebooks hierarchy was prepared [ ] on mac list - hover show options
 [ ] search notebooks list
 [ ] recently modified
 [ ] deleted list
+[ ] on mac list - hover show options

+## timeline
+[ ] optimization - reload only if today, this week, this month

 # Xcode 15
 [ ] update onChange to new syntax